arthur-ai/arthur-custom-metrics/README.md

 Comprehensive documentation and examples for building custom metrics and charts in the Arthur AI platform.
 This repository provides the following:
-* Reference documentation on how to build custom metrics and charts in `references`
+* Reference documentation on how to build custom metrics and charts in `/references`
 * Example custom metrics in `/examples/metrics`
 * Example custom charts in `/examples/charts`
 * Test dataset for various model types in `/data`
-* Example prompts and generated outputs of custom metrics in `/dev-metrics`
+* Example prompts for developing new custom metrics and their generated outputs in `/dev-metrics`

 Read about Arthur Metrics:
 * [Customize your Arthur dashboard](https://docs.arthur.ai/docs/customize-your-dashboard)